marmelab/react-admin/docs/Theming.md

 ## Reusable Components

 To reuse the same style overrides in different locations across your application, create a reusable component using [the MUI `styled()` utility](https://mui.com/system/styled/).
 It's a function that creates a new component based on a source component and custom styles.
-The basinc syntax is `styled(Component)(styles) => Component` (where `styles` forllows the same syntax as the `sx` prop).
+The basic syntax is `styled(Component)(styles) => Component` (where `styles` follows the same syntax as the `sx` prop).

 For instance, to create a custom `<Datagrid>` component with the header style defined in the previous section: